Spotlight

 Once the products began to take shape, Talbert invited tasters to sample the results.
 “They kept telling us the taste was mind-blowing,” she says.
 That’s how she hit on the name Mind Blown—and it stuck.
 The line includes dusted scallops, dusted shrimp, coconut shrimp, and lobster crab cakes.

-“Perfecting our shrimp was a relatively quick process,” says Talbert“but getting scallops ready for market was much more time-con-suming.”
+“Perfecting our shrimp was a relatively quick process,” says Talbert, “but getting scallops ready for market was much more time-con-suming.”
 The challenges included successfully replicating its fibrous appearance and the

-, tender, slightly bouncy meat inside.
+sweet, tender, slightly bouncy meat inside.
 It took over a year to get right, but patience paid off: in a blind taste test, when the final version was fried and served with cocktail sauce and lemon, Talbert fooled them all: tasters couldn’t tell the dif- ference between her scallops and the real thing.

 Since its introduction, Mind Blown has been sweeping culinary awards and winning over die- hard seafood fans.
 In December, Dusted Scallops were crowned the Best Plant-Based Seafood Product of the Year at the World Plant-Based Awards in New York, where Mind Blown’s Oyster Po-Boy—coming to stores later this year—debuted to rave reviews.